Chinese philosopher Lao Tzu:"Even a journey of a thousand miles begins with a single step."

 Being an entrepreneur means that alongside the planning, practical actions must be taken for carrying out the venture.
 Therefore, entrepreneurs are proactive people.

 There are concerns before the implementation of almost any idea, but despite the concern, the entrepreneur begins to act.

 Many people refrain from advancing and implementing their ideas.
 These inhibitions can occur because of many reasons such as low self-esteem, disbelief in yourself, fear of failure, critical environment, etc.

 However, entrepreneurs must start executing.
 As long as they are just thinking, planning, and talking about their idea, they are not entrepreneurs.
 Entrepreneurship expressed in action.

 Anyone who is reluctant to take actions, and yet wants to get practical, is advised to follow the Japanese method named Kaizen.
-This method is defined in Robert Maurer's book, One Small Step Can Change Your Life, as a method for achieving greater sustained success using small and consistent steps.
+This method is defined in Robert Maurer's book as a "one small step to a big change."
+This method is for achieving greater sustained success using small and consistent steps.

 Starting with little steps encourages doing, less threatening, and still takes us forward.
 Large organizations also study and use the Kaizen method when they make changes in the organization.
 It is similar to a situation where we are served food we never tasted; our first thought is: Is it tasty?
 Maybe not?
 And maybe yes?
 First, we taste it a little, and if it's delicious, we will keep eating.
 On the other hand, there is a possibility we won't even try to taste.

-It's just like that in action taking: There is some concern, but if we start with a small step we may experience success and move forward, or maybe not, and we will stop or look for alternative ways.
+It's just like that in action taking: There is some concern, but if we start with a small step, we may experience success and move forward.
+If not, we may stop or look for alternative ways.
 But there will also be those people who stagnate, so there is no chance they will experience success.

-The wildly successful band, The Beatles, had started performing in a little nightclub in Germany.
-That success encouraged them to perform in more clubs and, progressively, the band eventually reached its universally recognized status.
+The well known successful band, The Beatles, started performing in a little nightclub in Germany.
+That success encouraged them to play in more clubs, and so gradually, with constant improvement, the band eventually reached its universally recognized status.